 - a.
-In the event that a candidate or any person associated with a candidate, initiative or referendum campaign (for or against) violates the Election Code before or during the elections, an affected party, another candidate who has observed the violation, or the Elections Coordinator may file an official grievance against that person. - b.
-Grievances may not be filed anonymously and all witnesses cited in a grievance must be named explicitly. - c.
-Official grievances may be filed by submitting an official grievance form to the Board of Directors Program AssistanCoordinatort, who will forward them to the Election Board Chair.
-If the Election Board Chair has not yet been appointed at the time of the filing, they shall be forwarded to the Elections Coordinator, who shall be authorized to assume the duties of the Election Board Chair until the time of their hiring.
+In the event that a candidate or any person associated with a candidate or campaigne, nitiative or referendum campaign for or against violates the Election Code and/or filing packet before or during the elections, an affected party, another candidate who has observed the violation, or the Elections Coordinator may file an official grievance against that person. - Grievances may not be filed anonymously and all witnesses cited in a grievance must be named explicitly. - c.
+Official grievances may be filed by submitting an official grievance form to the Board of Directors Program Coordinator, who will forward them to the Election Board Chair.
+If the Election Board Chair has not yet been appointed at the time of the filing, they shall be forwarded to the Elections CoordinatorREP Director, who shall be authorized to assume the duties of the Election Board Chair until the time of their hiring.
 The date and time that the grievance is received shall be recorded upon filing.
 Grievance forms may be obtained from the AS Board of Directors' Office throughout the academic year. - d.
-Official grievances must be filed between 8 a.m. and 5 p.m. within one school day of the time of discovery of the alleged violation, and must cite the specific section of the Election Code allegedly violated.
+Official grievances must be filed between 8 a.m. and 5 p.m. within one school day of the time of discovery of the alleged violation, and must cite the specific section of the Election Code and/or filing packet allegedly violated.
 Grievances filed that do not meet these requirements will not be accepted.
-Official grievances will be accepted only until 5:00pm on the Tuesday following the close of the elections [05/9302/20162017] - e.
+Official grievances will be accepted only until 5:00pm on the Tuesday following the close of the elections [12105/0420082/20187] - e.
 The Election Board will hold a grievance hearing within three (3) school days of the grievance being forwarded to the Board.
 Each party to the grievance shall have the option of confidentially disqualifying one member of the Election Board from a grievance hearing, with the exception of the Election Board Chair.
 The Election Board may take any action deemed appropriate and necessary to ensure fair elections.
 All actions by the Election Board are final and may not be appealed, with the exception of disqualification. - f.
-In the event of disqualification from an election, the disqualified party may appeal their disqualification to the AS Board of Directors Program Assistant Coordinator within one (1) school day of the date of disqualification.
-The Program Assistant Coordinator shall notify the AS Board of Directors immediately, and the AS Board of Directors shall convene the Elections Appeals Panel, which shall consist of any AS Board Member not running in the elections and of a non-voting advisor.
+In the event of disqualification from an election, the disqualified party may appeal their disqualification to the AS Board of Directors Program Coordinator within one (1) school day of the date of disqualification.
+The Program Coordinator shall notify the AS Board of Directors immediately, and the AS Board of Directors shall convene the Elections Appeals Panel, which shall consist of any AS Board Member not running in the elections and of a non-voting advisor.
 The Elections Appeals Panel will convene a disqualification hearing within two (2) school days of the date of appeal.
-Decisions on disqualification by the Elections Appeals Panel are final, and may not be appealed.
-Candidates appealing a disqualification may not campaign for office until a decision about their disqualification is reached by the Election Appeals Panel. - g.
-The Elections Coordinator may not serve on the Election Board. - h.
-Penalties for violation of the Election Code may include, but are not limited to, forfeiture up to \$25 of their public financing reimbursement or be charged up to \$25 †disciplinary action; and disqualification.
+Decisions on disqualification by the Elections Appeals Panel are final, and